mobilecoinofficial/desktop-wallet/README.md

 # WARNING

 Do not build from main without full confidence in the state of the application.
 If there is no official release, please contact an admin for the correct branch.
+Self-package at your own risk.

+Be vigilant for phishing attempts.

 ## MobileCoin Electron Wallet [Beta]

-A user-friendly desktop wallet with support for encrypted key storage, an address book [WIP], and QR code generation for communicating Payment Request Codes and Gift Codes to mobile apps[WIP].
+A user-friendly desktop wallet with support for transaction history, encrypted contact book, gift codes, and payments.

 - You must read and accept the [Terms of Use for MobileCoins and MobileCoin Wallets](./TERMS-OF-USE.md) to use MobileCoin Software.
 - Please note that currently, the MobileCoin Wallet is not available for download or use by U.S. persons or entities, persons or entities located in the U.S., or persons or entities in other prohibited jurisdictions.